-In addition, ARGX-110 is being evaluated in an open-label Phase 1 clinical trial in patients with nasopharyngeal carcinoma at various stages of its natural history (adjuvant vs. metastatic).
+Cusatuzumab is being evaluated in an open-label Phase 1 clinical trial in patients with nasopharyngeal carcinoma at various stages of its natural history (adjuvant vs. metastatic).
 To date, 11 patients have been enrolled in this clinical trial.
-Patients receive a 5 mg/kg dose of ARGX-110, which can be administered as monotherapy or in combination with chemotherapy agents, including cisplatin, carboplatin, 5-fluorouracil, gemcitabine and paclitaxel.
-The clinical trial is currently ongoing, and no Grade 3 or 4 drug-related adverse events have been reported to date.
+Patients receive a 5 mg/kg dose of cusatuzumab, which can be administered as monotherapy or in combination with chemotherapy agents, including cisplatin, carboplatin, 5-fluorouracil, gemcitabine and paclitaxel.
+The clinical trial is currently ongoing, enrollment has been completed and no Grade 3 or 4 drug-related adverse events have been reported to date.